LTUC/amman-dotnet-401d2/Curriculum/Class39/lab/README.md

 1. (Developer 1) As a developer, I would like to have a personal profile page that will display my basic information
 2. (developer 2) As a user, I would like to view my last 5 orders I have created from the site
-3. (Developer 1 & 3) As a user, I would like to have the ability to change my password

 ### Guidance